 New York State prisons strip people of their fundamental rights, while simultaneously failing to create access to higher education and opportunities for self-development.
 New York State also fails to respect people’s self-determined gender in determining housing and access to commissary.

 New York must protect the rights, humanity, and access to education of people in prison.

 Restore Tuition Assistance Program (TAP) for Incarcerated Students (S.4464/A.2322)

 allows incarcerated college students to access state financial aid for higher education.

-ends Jim Crow era voter disenfranchisement of Black and Latinx New Yorkers by restoring voting rights to people on parole and in prison.
+ends Jim Crow era voter disenfranchisement of Black and Latinx New Yorkers by restoring voting rights to people in prison.

 makes phone calls in prison free.

 Right to In-Person Visits (S.2698/A.2483)

 codifies the right to in-person visits so families can spend time with their incarcerated loved ones.